josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 coverImage: wtf.webp
 coverWidth: 1280
 coverHeight: 720
-excerpt: I feel it's important to issue a critical reading of Automattic's post, as it doesn't seem to offer any serious or objective examination of the issues at hand.
+excerpt: I feel it's important to issue a critical reading of Automattic's post, as it doesn't seem to offer much of a serious or objective examination of the issues at hand.
 Rather, the post unfortunately reads as something more akin to a puff piece, or corporate propaganda.
 ---

 <script>